gmc-code/PC-microbit-micropython/docs/challenges/words.rst

                 .. tab-item:: Q1

-                    Modify the code to create images of 3 and 5.
+                    Modify the code to use lower case letters.

                     .. code-block:: python